boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `credentials` (required): player's credentials.

-Returns `nextRoomID`, which is the ID of the newly created room that the user should go to play again.
+Returns `nextMatchID`, which is the ID of the newly created match that the user should go to play again.